Blog

 As later kings (whose residence was not in Koh Ker) changed from Hinduism to Buddhism, they gave orders to make the necessary adjustments at their temples.
 Because of its remoteness, fortunately, the sanctuaries at Koh Ker were spared from these interventions.

-Other Temples in Koh Ker Complex
+Other Temples in Koh Ker Temple Complex

 These structures were not built at close distance to one another.
 Many of these ancient monuments are either broken or buried in the ground.

-Ways To Go Koh Ker Temple
+Ways To Go Koh Ker Temple Complex

 You’ll need to hire a private taxi to go to Koh Ker.
 Driving from Siem Reap, you’ll see banana and cashew plantations and rice farms on your 2.5-hour journey.
 You may easily incorporate a journey to Koh Ker and Beng Mealea with the Kulen mountain path.